 Wallington Bridge

-Wallington Bridge was built in 1715 as a red-brick crossing of the river at its highest tidal point, providing access to the central region of the village.
-In the 1970s it was due to be rebuilt to reduce its contribution to flooding, but a local village organisation was formed to stop this and in 1976 it became a listed structure.
+With these issues and the problems with flooding in the village, the long term goal was to replace the brick arch bridge.
+A local village organisation was formed to stop this and in 1976 it became a listed structure.
 The organisation still runs and the village still stands, as both a symbol of the village and, at high water, its flooding problems.

-The bridge's narrow width made it a major bottleneck.
-As road traffic increased, two vehicles would struggle to pass side-by-side.
-Pedestrians had to use the little wooden footbridge to the side of it.
-The steps to the road bridge were aligned to feed into the wooden footbridge, but the wooden footbridge was removed shortly after the road was closed.
-To the left of the bridge is evidence of the original fording point, and the reason Wallington formed.
-It now serves as only a footbridge, meaning that these days it would be called an "LTN", but as the road was closed in an era before social media, it happened without any of the hysteria you normally get with them.
+The steps to the modern Wallington Way footbridge were aligned to feed into the wooden footbridge, but the wooden footbridge was removed shortly after Wallington Hill was closed.
+The surviving brick arch bridge now serves as only a footbridge, meaning that these days it would be called an "LTN", but as the road was closed in an era before social media, it happened without any of the hysteria you would now get with that.

 Broadcut